-Penn State’s Institute for the Study of Business Markets announces its twenty-eighth annual Business Marketing Doctoral Support Award Competition.
+Penn State’s Institute for the Study of Business Markets announces its twenty-ninth annual Business Marketing Doctoral Support Award Competition.

 Up to three candidates in accredited doctoral programs will receive dissertation support awards.
 Dissertations in any area of business-to-business (industrial) marketing or in any of the methodological areas that support advances in business marketing will be considered.
 See our “” for more information.
 Particular consideration will be given to proposals that address the areas of (1) Marketing’s Role in B2B Innovation, (2) B2B Buying Behavior and (3) B2B Customer Analytics.

 In addition to applications from PhD students in marketing, we encourage applications from students in economics, management science, organizational psychology, statistics, anthropology and other disciplines whose developments help advance our understanding of the operation of the business marketplace.